Three notable examples of AI biasThree notable examples of AI bias

 Large, pre-trained models form the base for most NLP tasks.
 Unless these base models are specially designed to avoid bias along a particular axis, they are certain to be imbued with the inherent prejudices of the corpora they are trained with—for the same reason that these models work at all.
 The results of this bias, along racial and gendered lines, have been shown on Word2Vec and GloVe models trained on Common Crawl and Google News respectively.
 While contextual models such as BERT are the current state-of-the-art (rather than Word2Vec and GloVe), there is no evidence the corpora these models are trained on are any less discriminatory.

-Although the best model architectures for any NLP problem are imbued with discriminatory sentiment, the solution is not to abandon pretrained models but rather to consider the particular domain in question, the problem statement, and the data in totality with the team.
+Although the best model architectures for any NLP problem are imbued with discriminatory sentiment, the solution is not to abandon pretrained models but rather to consider the articular domain in question, the problem statement, and the data in totality with the team.
 If an application is one where discriminatory prejudice by humans is known to play a significant part, developers should be aware that models are likely to perpetuate that discrimination.

-Allegheny Family Screening Tool: unfairly biased, but well-designed and mitigated
+Allegheny Family Screening Tool: unfairly biased, but well-designed

 In this final example, we discuss a model built from unfairly discriminatory data, but the unwanted bias is mitigated in several ways.
 The Allegheny Family Screening Tool is a model designed to assist humans in deciding whether a child should be removed from their family because of abusive circumstances.
 The tool was designed openly and transparently with public forums and opportunities to find flaws and inequities in the software.